 Crack times assume 10 billion guesses/sec (GPU cluster with MD5).
 Bcrypt/Argon2 hashing makes these 10,000x–100,000x slower.

 Yes.
-A 24-character password using uppercase, lowercase, numbers, and symbols provides 158 bits of entropy — well beyond what brute-force attacks can crack.
-It would take 6 × 10²⁹ years to break with current GPU technology.
+A 24-character password drawn from the full 95-character printable ASCII set provides 158 bits of entropy — well beyond what brute-force attacks can crack.
+It would take 9.3 × 10²⁹ years to break with current GPU technology.
+The generator above defaults to a 26-symbol set chosen to avoid characters that break web forms, which gives 155 bits; widen the symbols field to reach the full 95.

 Both matter, but length has a greater impact.
 Each additional character multiplies the total combinations by the pool size (up to 95 for all printable ASCII).
 However, using all character types (uppercase, lowercase, numbers, symbols) maximizes the pool size, which also multiplies security exponentially.